 Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

-Join us to an amazing, inspiring, life-changing experience to the Holy Land.
-Here are just a few of the places and holy sites you’ll visit during our Signature Footsteps of Christ 10 day Holy Land Tour to the Land of the Bible.
+Embark on an unforgettable, inspiring, and life-changing journey through the Holy Land.
+Discover some of the most sacred and historical sites as part of our Signature 10-Day Footsteps of Christ Holy Land Tour to the Land of the Bible.

 • Tel Aviv ('Hill of Spring' in Hebrew) in biblical times the area was known as Joppa, where Jonah flees from the Lord and was later swallowed by a huge fish (Jonah 1).
 It is not until the prophetic return to Zion in the late 19th century the nearby area of Joppa is settled and the city of Tel Aviv is founded.